gary-jipp/lighthouse-wsl-setup/README.md

-# Lighthouse Windows 10 WSL Setup !
+# Lighthouse Windows 10 WSL Setup

+## Quick Start

+If you are familiar with using PowerShell and the command line interface:

+1. Open PowerShell as Administrator
+2. Execute the following Command:

 ## Summary

 In this document we will walk through the installation and setup of the Lighthouse Labs WSL2 (Windows Subsystem for Linux) image.
 We will perform the following steps:

-1. Enable WSL on the computer
+- Enable Virtualization on the computer
+- Run the WSL Setup script in PowerShell
+  - Enable WSL2
-2. Update the Kernel
+  - Update the Kernel
-3. Download the LHL VM Image
-4. Import the LHL VM image
+  - Import the LHL VM image
-5. Create some useful shortcuts
+- Create some useful shortcuts

 ## 1. Enable WSL on the computer